CMCGowan1/NBM_Regression_Project_2/Project_Proposal.md

 The target will be daily box office revenue.

 ### Model and Tools
-A linear regression model will be used to analyze the data.
+- A linear regression model will be used to analyze the data
-Matplotlib and Seaborn will be used for visualization.
+- Matplotlib and Seaborn will be used for visualization
-At this time there are no plans to utilize additional tools beyond what has been identified.
+- At this time there are no plans to utilize additional tools beyond what has been identified

 ### MVP
 The MVP goal of this project is one data visualization showing the prediction of which genres will produce the most daily box office revenue.